rust-lang/rust/text/0000-integer-overflow.md

 **Making choices is hard.** Having to think about whether wraparound arithmetic is appropriate may cause an increased cognitive burden.
-However, wraparound arithmetic is almost never appropriate.
+However, wraparound arithmetic is almost never the intended behavior.
 Therefore, programmers should be able to keep using the built-in integer types and to not think about this.
 Where wraparound semantics are required, it is generally a specialized use case with the implementor well aware of the requirement.